edgar971/personal-blog/src/pages/getting-started-with-ecto-part-2/index.md

 ## Schemas

 Schemas are modules that represent data from our database.
 They define the table and column mapping, help functions, and changesets.
-It's our database but in code.
+It's our database, but in code.

 #### Creating Schemas